UpdatedJanuary 10, 2022

 One of the first presentation tools available, Microsoft PowerPoint has been the go-to software for decades.
 Easy to use and full of pre-made templates, it’s no surprise 30 million PowerPoint presentations are created each day.
 But in a world where the majority of presentations you see—and maybe even create—are the “same old PowerPoint”, how do you stand out?

-Here’s a guide to new features and the best add-ins, along with tips that will help you create more engaging and professional presentations.
+Here’s a guide to helpful features and the best add-ins, along with tips to help you create more engaging and professional presentations.

 Zoom in and out of slides for an interactive presentation.

 A slideshow that only presents in a linear order can result in spending too much time on a topic irrelevant to the prospect—and not enough time on their specific needs.
 Like Prezi, you can now jump to different sections in your PowerPoint presentation by zooming in and out of slides.
 This way, the audience’s questions and interests can drive the presentation for a truly personalized experience.

 The Zoom feature is under the Insert tab.
 There you can create a thumbnail slide with links to slides in a specific section (Summary Zoom), add links to sections on a current slide (Section Zoom) or add a link to the current slide you’re on (Slide Zoom).

 Tip: Don’t overuse Zoom.
 Too much movement can confuse the viewer and presenter, and leave everyone feeling dizzy.
 Use only where helpful, such as creating a Summary Zoom slide with links to different presentation sections.
 You can also uncheck the “Zoom Transition” box under the Zoom Tools tab and select a different transition, such as Fade.
 Otherwise, if you plan on jumping around the presentation a lot, a navigable PDF presentation is a smart alternative.

 Import vector graphics and edit each element.